 The tool-free depth adjustment works with a simple thumb dial.
 It holds its setting between nails, which sounds basic but matters on longer runs.
 Dry-fire lockout kicks in before you’re completely empty, stopping those phantom shots that leave dimples in your trim.
 Both sequential (precision) and contact (production) firing modes are on board.

 DeWalt’s 20V MAX battery ecosystem is the largest cordless platform on the market.
 If you already have 20V MAX batteries — for drills, saws, anything — the DCN680B (tool only) is the most cost-effective way into cordless nailers.
-If you’re starting from scratch, grab the DCN680D1 kit instead.
+If you’re starting from scratch, the DCN680D1 kit below bundles a battery and charger.

 2. Milwaukee 2746-20 M18 FUEL — Best for Professionals